ThiiLuu79/MyPortfolio/README.md

 # MyPortfolio

 This project is my portfolio, containing all of my personnal works.

 ** The page needs to use http or https protocol to work.

-Recommandation: Use live server on VSCode
+Recommandation: Use live server on VSCode or use the command python -m http.server on your terminal

 The portfolio is made by the following files: